 - After the initial head pain, a dull ache may persist for a few more minutes

-It is important to recognize the pattern of when a headache occurs, as primary cough headaches typically happen during or immediately after coughing.
+It is essential to recognize the pattern of when a headache occurs, as primary cough headaches typically happen during or immediately after coughing.

 Secondary cough headaches are more severe than primary cough headaches.
 A secondary cough headache usually lasts far longer and can often still be felt several weeks after it began.
 The symptoms of a secondary cough headache may include: